OmniOpt: A tool for

 by Peter Winkler & Norman Koch

-• The parallelization and distribution of the calculations on the Taurus GPUs is done automatically.
+• The parallelization and distribution of the calculations on the HPC resources are done automatically according to the resources requested by the user.

 Do you have more questions?

-Contact us or take part in our training Hyperparameter Optimisation with OmniOpt!
+Contact us or take part in our training Hyperparameter Optimization with OmniOpt!

 Links